-Contamination or contaminated shall mean the presence of petroleum hydrocarbon constituents at concentration levels 80%, or greater, than at or above those listed as in Iowa DNR's contamination corrective action levels as designed Tier 1 Look-Up Table in 567 IAC, Chapter 135.
-Soils with constituent concentrations below 80% these levels will be classified "non-contaminated"."
+Contamination or contaminated shall mean the presence of petroleum hydrocarbon constituents at concentration levels at or above those listed in Iowa DNR's Tier 1 Look-Up Table in 567 IAC, Chapter 135.
+Soils with constituent concentrations below these levels will be classified "non-contaminated"."